-ROACH ROMANCE: Madagascar hissing cockroaches use their 90-decibel hiss to attract potential mates.
-Maybe they can have a similar effect on your love life.
+Madagascar hissing cockroaches use a 90-decibel hiss to lure mates.
+Maybe they'll have a similar effect on your love life.
 (Photo: Liz West/Flickr)

 Still struggling to think of a good Valentine's Day gift?
 Sure, you could buy chocolates and flowers, but those usually end up devoured and droopy by Presidents Day.
 If you want to give something that'll last a little longer — but without breaking the bank for overpriced jewelry or wasteful knickknacks — the Bronx Zoo has an idea for you.

 The Bronx Zoo is home to 58,000 Madagascar hissing cockroaches, but you can't actually give one as a gift.
 Instead, the zoo will let you name one after a person you deem worthy, whether it's your "loyal partner, favorite boss or bug-loving kid."
 And since these bizarre bugs can live up to five years, that's a pretty durable $10 gift.